/hero-complainreclaim-PetrolDiesel.jpg.rendition.320.320.jpg)

 - Martin Lewis, MSE founder & chair

-For more info on this, read Martin's Petrol Efficiency Experiment blog from 2008.
-If you try this type of driving and want to share your experiences, go to the Driving Efficiently forum discussion.
+For more info on this, read Martin's Petrol efficiency experiment blog from 2008.
+If you try it and want to share your experiences, visit the Petrol efficiency experiment forum discussion.

 Step 3: Find the cheapest petrol or diesel prices in your area

-The easiest way to find the cheapest forecourt in your area for petrol, diesel, super unleaded or premium diesel is by comparing prices using a nifty free tool.
+The easiest way to find the cheapest forecourt in your area for petrol or diesel, whether standard or premium, is by comparing prices using a nifty free tool.

 Use loyalty schemes

-Buying petrol is a regular outlay, and you spend more on it in a year than you think – £30 a week is over £1,500 a year.
-As many petrol stations (including the supermarket ones) run some form of loyalty scheme, it's worth signing up to schemes for the forecourts you'll use most regularly to get a little bit extra back.
+Buying petrol or diesel is a regular outlay, and you spend more on it in a year than you think – £30 a week is over £1,500 a year.
+As many fuel stations (including the supermarket ones) run some form of loyalty scheme, it's worth signing up to schemes for the forecourts you'll use most regularly, to get a little extra back.

-However, never choose a petrol station just for its loyalty scheme, as the difference is small compared to petrol price variance (also see the Loyalty Points Boosting guide).
+However, never choose a filling station just for its loyalty scheme, as the difference is small compared with how fuel prices can vary from forecourt to forecourt (also see our guides on Boosting Nectar points and Reclaiming and boosting Tesco vouchers).

 Other filling-up tips